pajaspace/pajaspace/README.md

   # 👋 Hi, I'm Paja!

-🌟 Passionate Python developer with a love for automation, web development, and data science.
+🌟 Passionate Python developer with a love for automation.
 💻 Currently exploring advanced Flask and Django applications.

 ## 🚀 Interests